pulin1103/ot-docs/site/en/codelabs/telink-openthread-hardware/en.index.lab.md

 <img src="img/connection_overview.jpg" alt="connection_overview.jpg" width="624.00" />

-Enter the following command in the SSH command line (taking the flashing of the ot-cli-ftd firmware as an example).
+Enter the following command in the command line (taking the flashing of the ot-cli-ftd firmware as an example).

 ```console
 $ cd ~/zephyrproject/build_ot_cli_ftd/zephyr